xeago/gradblog/graduation/extended-abstract.md

 Initially, the architecture in use at VideofyMe will be discussed and new components will be introduced.
 Next, the changes to the infrastructure will be discussed and test results of the new infrastructure will be provided.
-Finally, the discussion will cover how the software is composed from extensible components.
+Finally, the discussion will cover how the software is composed of extensible components.

 <!-- Somehow have to incorporate these things: